-Generally, a student found to be in violation for the first time will have his or her University network privileges (including networking for the student's computer and access to central University computer services) suspended pending a meeting with a representative of the Office of the Vice President and Dean of Students in the University regarding the nature of the violations.
-The student's area Dean of Students and the director of undergraduate student housing also may summon the student.
-At the meeting, the student will be required to agree not to repeat the violation.
+A second DMCA notice involving the same student results in more serious action.
+The University immediately suspends the student's network privileges pending a meeting with a representative of the Office of Campus and Student Life regarding the nature of the violations.
+The student's area Dean of Students may summon the student as well.
+At the meeting with the representative from the Office of Campus and Student Life, the student must agree not to repeat the violation.